What Is Sustainable Lakeville?

 Lakeville Is a GreenStep City

-Lakeville was named a Step 1 City at the June 2018 League of Minnesota Cities Conference, and a Step 2 City in June 2020.
 This program by the Minnesota Pollution Control Agency, the Minnesota Department of Commerce and Minnesota’s Clean Energy Resources Teams recognizes cities for their efforts to incorporate sustainable practices and processes in public and private settings.
-The City has also achieved Step 3 in the program, and will be honored with that recognition in June 2021 due to adopting the Sustainable Infrastructure Process with Planning and Community Design as well as the Sustainable Purchasing Policy in July 2020.
+The City has also achieved Step 3 in the program in June 2021 due to adopting the Sustainable Infrastructure Process with Planning and Community Design as well as the Sustainable Purchasing Policy in July 2020.
 Visit the Minnesota GreenStep Cities website for additional information on the program and specific information on how Lakeville is improving sustainability and quality of life in our community.

 You can find more details on the City of Lakeville's GreenStep accomplishments on the Minnesota GreenStep Cities website.

 - Step 1: June 2018

 - Step 2: June 2020